 Engine coolant is a specially-formulated liquid that performs many functions in your engine.
 The right mix of water and antifreeze protects the engine against damage from both freezing and overheating.
-So, why not just use water?
-Well, most engines operate at temperatures well above water’s boiling point, and steam won’t do much to keep things cool.
+Antifreeze is a critical ingredient for your coolant; most engines operate at temperatures well above water’s boiling point, and steam won’t do much to keep things cool.

-Antifreeze also protects the coolant system against corrosion that could weaken the system over time and cause it to fail.
-Your vehicle’s engine components are made from varying combinations of steel, aluminum, plastics and rubber.
-Engine coolant has to be designed specifically to protect against corrosion for all of these different materials.
-This is why car manufacturers recommend different types of antifreeze for each vehicle.
+Antifreeze also protects the coolant system against corrosion that could weaken the system and cause it to fail.
+Your vehicle’s engine is made up of several components, including steel, aluminum, plastics and rubber.
+Your engine coolant is designed specifically to protect against corrosion for all these materials.
+This diverse range of parts is also why car manufacturers recommend different types of antifreeze for each vehicle.

-The thing to remember is this: Coolant system failure may be very common, but it is also very easy to prevent.
-The friendly experts at Kennedy Transmission know each manufacturer’s individual recommendations, and can tell you when your coolant needs to be changed.
-They can also perform a coolant system service.
+Coolant system failure may be common, but it is also easy to prevent.
+Our friendly experts at Kennedy Transmission know each manufacturer’s individual recommendations and can tell you when your coolant needs to be changed.
+We can also perform a coolant system service.

 Schedule Repeat Service for Total Coolant Coverage

 Even the best antifreeze cannot completely protect your coolant system from harmful deposits forever.
-Its anti-corrosion additives are used up over time, so the coolant must be replaced at regular intervals to ensure your engine is protected.
+Its anti-corrosion additives wear off over time.
+Regularly replacing your coolant ensures your engine is protected.
 A standard coolant system service cleans out the system and replaces old fluid with fresh coolant.
-This is a simple, low-cost way to protect against major engine repairs down the road.
+It’s a simple, low-cost way to protect against major engine repairs down the road.

 Some manufacturers may also recommend periodic coolant system flushes.
 A flush adds a cleaning step to the fluid replacement process.
-Be sure to check with your service consultant at Kennedy Transmission to see what they recommend.
+Check with your service consultant at Kennedy Transmission to see what they recommend.

 Prevention is Key

-Overheating can lead to expensive repairs if not dealt with properly.
-Severe damage can actually melt down your engine and require you to replace the whole thing.
-So take all warning signs seriously, and if your car does overheat, follow these steps immediately:
+Overheating can lead to expensive repairs if not dealt with quickly.
+Severe damage can actually melt down your engine and require you to replace it entirely.
+For these reasons, take all warning signs seriously.
+If your car does overheat, follow these steps immediately:

 What to Do If Your Car Overheats

-- Turn your heater to maximum heat and run the fan at high speed.
-You might need to roll down the windows, but this will help to vent a lot of heat off the engine.
+Shutting off your air conditioner will lower engine temperature right away.
+Additionally, you should turn your heater to maximum heat and run the fan at high speed to push as much hot air out of your engine as possible.
+You may need to roll down the windows, but this will help to vent a lot of heat off the engine.

-- If you need to add water or antifreeze, be sure to wait until the car has cooled down first.
-Opening the radiator cap or even the overflow bottle when the coolant is hot and under pressure may result in serious burns.
+In case you need to add water or antifreeze, wait until the car has cooled down first.
+Opening the radiator cap or overflow bottle when the coolant is hot and under pressure may result in serious burns.

 After the engine has cooled completely, look to see if the coolant is low in the overflow tank.
-If so, cover the overflow tank cap with a large cloth and open the lid.
-Then start the engine and pour in some water or antifreeze.
+If it’s low, cover the overflow tank cap with a large cloth and open the lid.
+Once the lid is open, start the engine and pour in some water or antifreeze.
 Pouring it in when the car is running will circulate the new, cool fluid with the warmer fluid already in the engine, which should temporarily avoid engine damage.

 In the event of an overheated engine, you can add water or antifreeze to the overflow tank yourself, but please keep the following things in mind before you risk damage to yourself or your engine:

-- Never, ever open the radiator pressure cap.
-Any residual steam released could severely burn you.
+- Never open the radiator pressure cap.
+Residual steam could severely burn you.